boredsquirrel/Linux/KDE/Readme.md

-## KDE is awesome!
+## KDE is awesome

 Here are some things that make it better for certain use cases.

 ## Dolphin

 ### Service Menus

-If you know the syntax, you can create many useful right-click actions for Dolphin.
+If you know the syntax, you can create lots of useful right-click actions for Dolphin.

-Just download a service menu (`.desktop`) file to `~/.local/share/kservices5/ServiceMenus/`, and it will work!
+Just download a service menu (`.desktop`) to the folder `~/.local/share/kservices5/ServiceMenus/`, and it will work!

 ### App Desktop Entries

-Desktop entries are the graphical icons with text used to launch applications.
+Desktop entries are the graphical icons with text for running apps.

 Create your own in `~/.local/share/applications/`, and [follow this syntax](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html).

-These entries take priority over system and Flatpak entries, so if you want to customize applications, edit them here!
+These entries are preferred over system and Flatpak entries, so if you want to edit apps, do it there!

 Examples:

-- [Custom Konsole entry](https://lemmy.kde.social/post/947963) with actions for Distrobox, root shell, and SSH
+- [Custom Konsole entry](https://lemmy.kde.social/post/947963) with actions for Distrobox, root shell, and SSH.
-- Custom Firefox entry (coming soon)
+- Custom Firefox entry (coming soon).

-#### Konsole Example:
+#### Konsole Example

 ```ini
 [Desktop Entry]
 Type=Application